 Want to make your RV’s exterior literally shine?

 Plus, bright exterior lights aren’t just pretty to look at.
-They can also increase your safety, both when you’re coming back to a dark campsite after a long day of adventuring and while you’re fast asleep inside.
+They can also help with safety, both when you’re coming back to a dark campsite after a long day of adventuring and while you’re fast asleep inside.
 For one thing, you won’t trip over your outdoor camping chairs, and a well-lit rig with LED porch lights isn’t one that burglars are likely to target!

-You might want RV outside lights that can hang from the awning to another spot, creating the perfect zone to pull up a chair and relax.
-Or maybe you want a lantern that you can bring with you from your campsite to others.
+You might want RV outside lights you can string from the awning to another spot, creating the perfect zone to pull up a chair and relax.
+Or maybe you want a lantern that you can bring with you from your campsite to other places after dark.
 Some of the most popular types of solar and battery-powered RV lights include:

-Once you determine which type (or types – every RV needs plenty of light!) of RV outdoor lights you’d like to purchase, you’ll want to decide how to power them.
+Once you determine which type or types of RV outdoor lights you’d like to purchase, you’ll want to decide how to power them.
 It’s likely that you’ll be able to find one style powered in a variety of ways.
-The most common include solar powered, battery powered or rechargeable.
+The most common include solar-powered, battery-powered, or rechargeable.
 There are different lengths of time that each device stays charged.

 When deciding how to power your RV outside lights, think about your typical lifestyle when RVing.
-Do you think you’ll remember to recharge your lights or set it in the sun?
-If you don’t, you may want to opt for battery-powered RV outdoor lights.
-It also can be helpful to have a mix of some solar or rechargeable lights with other battery-powered lights, so you’re never without an option!
+Do you think you’ll remember to recharge your lights or set them in the sun?
+If not, you may want battery-powered RV outdoor lights.
+It also can be helpful to have a mix of solar or rechargeable lights and other battery-powered lights, so you’re never without an option!

 You’ll also want to think about storage.
-While many outdoor RV lights collapse, or are small to begin with, you will still need to store them in your RV when not in use.
-It can be helpful to opt for lights that are easy to store in your rig, especially if you’re planning to purchase several lights.
+While many outdoor RV lights collapse or are small to begin with, you will still need to store them in your RV when not in use.
+It can be helpful to opt for lights that are easy to store in your rig, especially if you’re planning to purchase several.

-Water leaks are one of the leading causes of RV damage and can easily turn your rig from a vacation getaway mobile to a soggy, expensive-to-fix mess.
-So getting ahead of the problem by repairing any old, cracked-looking exterior RV moldings and trim, especially around your camper door and other moving parts and seams.
+Water leaks are one of the leading causes of RV damage and can easily turn your rig from a vacation getaway-mobile to a soggy, expensive-to-fix mess.
+Get ahead of the problem by repairing any old, cracked-looking exterior RV moldings and trim, especially around your camper door and other moving parts and seams.

 Looking for a quick fix until you can take the time to do a proper upgrade?
-Dicor sells this excellent Seal-Tite corner tape which will keep water out in a pinch.
-But don’t delay on making proper improvements.
+Dicor sells this excellent Seal Tape, which will keep water out in a pinch.
+But don’t delay in making proper improvements.
 Trust me, redoing your moldings is a lot easier (and cheaper) than dealing with internal water damage after the fact!